 Tools for business intelligence and analytics are distinguished by user-friendly functionality that allows a full analytic workflow, with a focus on self-service usage to help users make better decisions in the simplest way possible.
 Analytics has become a catch-all word for a wide range of business intelligence (BI) and application-related projects.
-BI is an umbrella word comprising applications, infrastructure, and tools, as well as best practices, that provide access to and analysis of information in order to improve and optimize decisions, decision support, and performance.
+BI is an umbrella word comprising applications, infrastructure, and tools, as well as best practices that provide access to and analysis of information to improve and optimize decisions, decision support, and performance.

 Why is business intelligence important?

 Business intelligence is strategically designed to help businesses make better decisions.
 And also, it’s a pillar for digital transformation.
 Any business looking to stay relevant and meet modern business demands must employ business intelligence practices, methodologies, processes, and tools for relevant data collection, storage, analysis, and decision-making.